-Katherine Millersdaughter, Ostara House Representative
+Ginger Cunliffe, Ostara House Representative

 Lincoln Miller, Executive Director (Staff)

 Valerie Soraci moved to Boulder in 1997 after growing up outside of Chicago and attending college in Montana and Ohio.
 In 2001, she started Dragonfly Gardens, a garden design, installation and maintenance company specializing in estate gardening and individualized neighborhood landscapes, with a focus on water wise and native plant design.
 After running for City Council in 2009, Valerie was seated on the Boulder Housing Coalition board and in 2010, and was appointed to the board of the city’s housing authority Boulder Housing Partners.
-In 2014 she joined the Better Boulder Steering Committee and was featured as Channel 9’s Boulder Landscaper of 2014.
+In 2014 she was featured as Channel 9’s Boulder Landscaper of 2014.
 Valerie finds her inspiration in her two amazing kids and all the natural beauty Boulder has to offer.
 She is intent on giving back to her community and being an advocate for those amongst us with the smallest voices.
 Her spare time is spent riding trails on her refurbished Klein, creating art in her living room, volunteering to help friends move or simply basking in the glory of a sunset over the Flatirons.

 Zane Selvans, At Large Representative, Board Treasurer